Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 4

 Stars vs. Kraken Betting Trends

-- Seattle has played 54 games this season that finished with over 5.5 goals.
+- Dallas and its opponent have posted more than 5.5 goals in 46 of 91 games this season.

-- The Stars have been victorious in 18 of their 25 games when they were listed as a moneyline favorite this season (72.0%).
+- The Stars have gone 18-7 this season when listed as a moneyline favorite.

-- The Kraken have been listed as the underdog 22 times this season, and upset their opponent nine times.
+- The Kraken have claimed an upset victory in nine, or 40.9%, of the 22 games they have played as an underdog this season.

+- In games it has played with moneyline odds of -145 or shorter, Dallas has compiled a 15-5 record (winning 75.0% of its games).

 - Seattle is 9-6 when it is underdogs of +120 or longer on the moneyline.